How do I obtain an EIN for my startup?

 Be aware that eligibility to apply online does not guarantee you’ll be able to obtain an EIN online.
 Some applicants may receive an error message directing them to apply by fax or mail.

-You do not need a US taxpayer ID to apply by fax or mail.
-If your startup is a Delaware corporation but you don’t have a US taxpayer ID, you can use these methods.
+You do not need a US taxpayer ID to apply by mail.
+If your startup is a Delaware corporation but you don’t have a US taxpayer ID, you can use this method.

-For customers who choose to mail their SS-4 instead of faxing it, the IRS estimates a wait time of four or five weeks.
+Applying by mail is generally slower than applying by fax.
+If you choose to mail in your SS-4 instead of faxing it, the IRS estimates a wait time of four or five weeks.
 This is only an estimated turnaround time provided by the IRS and is not guaranteed.

 Only corporations that were incorporated outside of the US are eligible to apply for an EIN by phone.
 This can be a confusing topic because the IRS website states that “international applicants” may apply by phone.
 In practice, even if the corporation in question or its founders are located outside of the US, the IRS staff won’t allow corporations incorporated in the US (including in Delaware) to apply for an EIN by phone.
 If you consider yourself an “international applicant” but your corporation was incorporated in the US, you will need to apply for an EIN either online (if eligible) or by fax or mail.